grossm90/notes/Game Design/Game Design 1/Lessons/Q1/Development Lesson 4 - Pong.md

 end
 ```

 As with last lesson, there are so many places we could start, and feel free to take a moment to think about where _you_ would start.
-We'll start with creating the player's paddle.
+We'll start by creating the player's paddle.

 ## The Player Paddle